sighingnow/jekyll-gitbook/_pages/Analyzer.md

 - Create a high-level view, based on Line of business (Group or Teams)
 - Have Data summarize based on each Line of Business (LOB)
 - Have options to filter the data based on LOB and Idle code
-- Create some visual indication when certain agents in Idle state for long duration
+- Create some visual indication when certain agents are in Idle state for long duration

 To create a report with all the above requirements, we need to complete the following steps: